berayozder/Tracking_Program_for_accounting/README.md

 1. Copy entire `data/` folder
 2. Store in safe location
 3. Restore by replacing `data/` folder

-**CSV Export:** Use "Export CSV" buttons in viewers (if implemented)

-## ⚡ Performance & Optimization

-### Recommended Limits
-- **Imports**: 10,000+ records (excellent performance)
-- **Sales**: 50,000+ individual items (good performance)
-- **Categories**: 100+ categories (no performance impact)
-- **File Attachments**: Any size (paths stored, not file contents)

-### Performance Tips
-- Regular database maintenance (vacuum/analyze)
-- Periodic data archiving for very large datasets
-- Use filters to limit displayed results in large datasets

-## 🔧 Troubleshooting

-### Common Issues

-**🚫 "Category code already used"**
-- Each category must have a unique code
-- Check existing mappings in "Manage Product Codes"
-- Delete conflicting entry or choose different code

-**📁 "File not found" on document open**
-- File may have been moved or deleted
-- Use "Attach Document" to update path
-- Check file permissions and accessibility

-**🔢 Product ID generation fails**
-- Ensure category/subcategory codes are defined
-- Check quantity is positive integer
-- Verify database connectivity

-**💾 Database locked errors**
-- Close other instances of the application
-- Restart application
-- Check file permissions on `data/app.db`

 ### Reset Options
 **Clear Suggestions:**